KalaiBK/KalaiBK-day30_task/README.md

 * Enter the command `npm run dev`
 * Copy the url shown in the terminal and paste in the browser.

+> [!NOTE]
-Note: The given Mock API doesn't provide the facility for PUT request.
-Hence used Context API.
+> The given Mock API doesn't provide the facility for PUT request.
+Hence used Context API to maintain the state untill app refresh.